Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Le Thanh Tung, former Deputy Director of the Department of Crop Production (Ministry of Agriculture and Environment), said that in current rice production, much focus is still placed on food security and economic growth but not much attention is paid to food safety and emission reduction because these factors will build the brand, trust and reputation of Vietnamese rice both domestically and for export.

 There is also a lack of mechanisms to promote and encourage farmers to produce low-emission rice.
-"There are opinions asking if rice cultivation with reduced emissions is more delicious?
-Of course, in terms of quality and taste, it is not better, but in terms of spirit, it is more delicious and the current trend is to eat something that people feel responsible for more than delicious food, that is a modern, civilized trend," said Mr. Tung.
+"There are opinions asking if rice cultivation with reduced emissions tastes better?
+Of course, the quality and taste are not better, but the spirit is better and the current trend is to eat something that people feel responsible for more than delicious food, that is a modern, civilized trend," said Mr. Tung.

 Back to topic